-Below you’ll find a set of questions to jump-start your conversations with the underwriters and help you in determining which will best fit to lead a successful IPO.
+Below you’ll find a set of questions to jump-start your conversations with the underwriters and help you determine which will best help lead to a successful IPO.

 But, before we continue, a couple of definitions:

-- An “underwriter” is the investment bank who buys the shares from the company and resells them to the public.
+- An “underwriter,” in a firm commitment underwritten IPO, is typically an investment bank who buys the shares from the company and resells them to the public.

 - The “bookrunners” are the lead underwriters, who are in charge of the process.

 - There are also “co-managers,” who have smaller roles.
-Often, co-managers are there to help with retail distribution at the IPO and because they have good analysts to write about the stock.
+Often, co-managers are there to help with retail distribution at the IPO, as well as generally participating in the offering process.

-Ideally, a company will be well known to several investment banks leading up to an IPO and in advance of a formal underwriter selection process, which is sometimes referred to as a “bakeoff.”
-Meetings with representatives from several underwriters in the months and years leading up to an IPO are common, and offer the opportunity to develop a relationship with both the investment bankers as well as the research analysts at several of the lead candidates.
+Meetings with representatives from several underwriters in the months and years leading up to an IPO are common, and offer the opportunity to develop a relationship with both the investment bankers as well as the research analysts.
 These may include informal meetings from time to time with the investment bankers to learn more about the company and for the investment bankers to share their views on the industry.
 Oftentimes investment bankers will reach out to the company directly, and a company’s investors and legal counsel can also provide introductions to suitable investment bankers as well.
+Before selecting underwriters and more formally beginning the IPO process, companies typically hold what is referred to as a “bake-off,” during which they meet and interview underwriting candidates and banks usually provide presentations explaining why they are best suited to take the company public and outlining to the company their views on the company, including its mission and goals, the markets and industries in which it operates, its financial performance, its strengths and growth strategies, measures it considers to be important and risks.

 What follows below are the considerations for selecting the lead underwriter (often called the “left lead bookrunner”), and the co-lead (or “lead right”).
 Sometimes they’re truly equal in economics and authority; they are then referred to as “joint lead bookrunners.”
-This isn’t intended to be comprehensive, but rather to start a conversation.
-What’s most important is that the company and its board are comfortable with the underwriter and have confidence in the advice of its representatives.
+This isn’t intended to be comprehensive, but rather as a starting point for the company and its board as it begins the underwriter selection process.

 Key Considerations